ono-midori/ono-midori.github.io/techs/zguide.md

 There's a wiki at rfc.zeromq.org that we made especially as a home for public ZeroMQ contracts.
 To create a new specification, register on the wiki if needed, and follow the instructions.
 It's fairly straightforward, though writing technical texts is not everyone's cup of tea.

 It took me about fifteen minutes to draft the new Pirate Pattern Protocol.
-It's not a big specification, but it does capture enough to act as the basis for arguments (“your queue isn't PPP compatible; please fix it!").
+It's not a big specification, but it does capture enough to act as the basis for arguments ("your queue isn't PPP compatible; please fix it!").

 Turning PPP into a real protocol would take more work:

 - There should be a protocol version number in the READY command so that it's possible to distinguish between different versions of PPP.
 - Right now, READY and HEARTBEAT are not entirely distinct from requests and replies.
-To make them distinct, we would need a message structure that includes a “message type” part.
+To make them distinct, we would need a message structure that includes a "message type" part.

 ### Service-Oriented Reliable Queuing (Majordomo Pattern)